lauradvall/starter-hugo-academic/content/publication/the-multiscale-dynamics-of-resting-state-brain-activity-is-associated-with-the-performance-of-dual-task-standing-postural-control-in-older-adults/index.md

   - Laura Dubreuil Vall
   - Brad Manor
   - Giulio Ruffini
-publication: Internaitonal Society of Posture and Gait Research
+publication: "*International Society of Posture and Gait Research Congress*"
 abstract: >-
   Introduction: The standing postural control depends upon brain regions that interact with one another over multiple scales of time.
 The dynamics of brain